Cosmicflows-4: Galaxy Groups

-Nearer than $\sim 3000$~\kms\ confusion arising from peculiar velocities is severe and we have knowledge of a profusion of low surface brightness galaxies that fail to enter the 2MASS catalog.
+Nearer than $\sim 3000$~\kms\ confusion arising from peculiar velocities is severe and we have knowledge of a profusion of low surface brightness galaxies that failed to be entered into the 2MASS catalog.
 Hence, for the nearby volume we turn to the group catalog assembled in the third paper \citep{2017ApJ...843...16K}, based on a heterogeneous collection of all 15,000 galaxies with known velocities within 3,500~\kms.
 The groups are constituted based on the same scaling relations.
-The availability of distance information from {\it Cosmicflows-3} is tremendously helpful in resolving confusion issues and evaluating masses, hence scaling parameters.
+The availability of distance information from {\it Cosmicflows-3} is tremendously helpful in resolving confusion issues and evaluating masses, and hence, scaling parameters.

 With both the near and far catalogs, the groups are roughly bounded by the radius of second turnaround.
-Hence they represent collapsed halos.
+Hence, they represent collapsed halos.
 As a naming convention, we identify a group by the Principal Galaxies Catalog number \citep{1996A&A...311...12P} of the dominant member, which we call 1PGC.
 There can be inconsistencies between the two catalogs within 3,500~\kms.
-In such cases we favor the specifications by \citet{2017ApJ...843...16K}.
+In such cases, we favor the specifications by \citet{2017ApJ...843...16K}.